colin-gourlay/sundown-sessions/src/content/releases/p/pigs-pigs-pigs-pigs-pigs-pigs-pigs/hot-stuff/index.md

 ---
 ## About

-Hot Stuff is a release by Pigs Pigs Pigs Pigs Pigs Pigs Pigs released in 2021-10-20.
-It has been featured on 1 Sundown Sessions show.
-Featured tracks include Hot Stuff.
+*Hot Stuff* earns its place in the Sundown Sessions catalogue through “Hot Stuff”, a selection that offers a direct route into Pigs Pigs Pigs Pigs Pigs Pigs Pigs's work.

+Heard in the context of the full release, “Hot Stuff” is an invitation to explore beyond the track featured on the show.